nephomaniac/labmix/README.md

 See the 'install_helper.sh script for installing these libs and environment.
 ```
 ### Validating an installation
-Try running the test.py script to do a basic validation that he libs, and virtual env has been
+Try running the test.py script to do a basic validation that the libs, and virtual env have been
 installed correctly...

 source <virt env name>/bin/activate